 Coinbase vs. Competitors

-Coinbase isn’t going anywhere.
+So, what's the verdict?
+Coinbase is one of the leading cryptocurrency exchanges and it isn’t going anywhere.
 It’s one of the major players in the cryptocurrency world, and it is constantly striving to reach more people.

 For people interested in investing in crypto, as long as they are only interested in the main tokens, Coinbase is the place to be.